 - 7.3 A provision of £6.5million has been made to continue the programme of buying properties, through a combination of properties offered back to the Council through the Right to Buy legislation, and via the open market.
-Further estimated provision has been made in subsequent years for these schemes in the CMTFF. - 7.4 A provision of £0.740million has been made for the cost of the refurbishment of Elfreda House in 2020/21.
-Further provision has been made in subsequent years in the CMTFF. - 7.5 The estimated RCCO in 2020/21 is £2.716million, which is broadly in-line with the assumptions in the business plan.
-In the years prior to HRA Self-Financing, the RCCO has been used to fund non-works programmes, such as Housing ICT and the capitalisation of costs associated with the Housing Client team.
-However, as indicated in the HIP report agreed by Cabinet on 25th January 2012, RCCO's have been required to support the works element of the capital programme for 2013/14 onwards.
-These increased contributions have been affordable as under HRA Self-Financing the Council retains all rental income. - 7.6 Members will be aware that the Council entered into agreement with DCLG in 2012 to retain additional RTB receipts to deliver new affordable housing.
+Further estimated provision has been made in subsequent years for these schemes in the CMTFF.
+In addition, at its meeting of 2nd September 2020, Cabinet agreed additional investment to deliver 100 new Council homes by 31st March 2022, which were in addition to the existing acquisitions programme.
+A provision of £12.1million has therefore been included to reflect the proportion of these 100 homes that will be acquired in the 2021/22 financial year. - 7.4 A provision of £5.988million has been made for the cost of the refurbishment of Elfreda House in 2021/22.
+Further provision has been made in subsequent years in the CMTFF for completion of this scheme, and continued investment in the Sheltered Housing refurbishment programme. - 7.5 At its meeting on 23rd November 2020, Cabinet agreed to include provision in the 2021/22 budget and subsequent years for "HIP Climate Emergency Response Works", in order to improve energy performance of the Councils housing stock.
+As a result a provision of £3.422million has been included in the 2021/22 programme. - 7.6 The estimated RCCO in 2021/22 is £3.790million, which is broadly in-line with the assumptions in the business plan.
+In the years prior to HRA Self-Financing, the RCCO had been used to fund non-works programmes.
+However, as indicated in the HIP report agreed by Cabinet on 25th January 2012, RCCO's have been available to support the works element of the capital programme for 2013/14 onwards.
+These increased contributions have been affordable as under HRA Self-Financing the Council retains all rental income.

+7.7 Members will be aware that the Council entered into agreement with DCLG in 2012 to retain additional RTB receipts to deliver new affordable housing.
 As a reminder, retained receipts can only be used on delivering new additional units of accommodation, not on refurbishing existing schemes.
 The proposals already approved by Cabinet and included in the CMTFF should minimise the amount that has to be repaid to Government.